Konnor (wrestler): Final appearances and departure (2018–2019)

 During the 2018 Superstar Shake-up, The Ascension were traded to Raw.
 On the April 23 episode of Raw, The Ascension, once again as heels, facing against the team of Matt Hardy and Bray Wyatt in a losing effort.
 At the Greatest Royal Rumble event, Konnor entered at number 19 but was eliminated by Elias.
 On the September 24 episode of Raw, he got a victory over Chad Gable in singles competition.
 On the October 1 episode of Raw, he defeated Bobby Roode.
 At WrestleMania 35, Konnor competed in the André the Giant Memorial Battle Royal but failed to win the match.
 On the April 12, 2019 episode of Main Event, The Ascension lost to Heavy Machinery (Otis and Tucker), in what would be their final match in WWE.

 On December 8, 2019, WWE announced it had come to terms on the release of Parmeter along with his partner, ending his nine year run with the company.

 Return to independent circuit (2020–present)

 Following their departure from WWE, Konnor and Viktor were announced for Wrestling Revolver's Pancakes and Piledrivers event during WrestleMania 36 weekend.
 On February 20, 2020, The Ascension competed in their first match since leaving WWE at Outlaw Wrestling defeating Bull James and Bill Carr.
 Konnor joined the Isolation Wrestling Federation on May 9, 2020.

-Impact Wrestling (2022-present)
+Impact Wrestling / Total Nonstop Action Wrestling (2022–2024)

 On the February 10, 2022 episode of Impact!, Konnor, under the ring name Big Kon, would make his Impact Wrestling debut, where he was defeated by Josh Alexander.

-On November 3, 2022 edition of Impact, Konnor returned to Impact Wrestling joining Violent by Design.
+On November 3, 2022 edition of Impact, Konnor returned to Impact Wrestling joining Violent by Design, which would later be renamed to The Design.

+On the February 1, 2024 edition of Impact!, Kon ended his partnership with Deaner, declaring that The Design is dead.
+Later that night, following a match between PCO and Deaner, Kon would attack both men, further signaling the end of The Design and beginning a feud with PCO.
+Following weeks of attacks against each other, a match between Kon and PCO was made for No Surrender.
+At the event, Kon lost to PCO by disqualification.
+At Sacrifice, Kon lost to PCO in a No Disqualification match.
+At Under Siege, Kon and Steph De Lander lost to PCO and Jordynne Grace in a Intergender tag team match.

+On the August 22, 2024 edition of Impact!, Kon, Madman Fulton and Steph De Lander lost to PCO, Rhino and Xia Brookside in Kon's last match for the company.

+In January 2025, Big Kon was no longer on the TNA roster page after his contract ended at the beginning of the year.